jdillard/structed_tutorial/editme.rst

 I want to be a heading!

-You can set the heading level in a single step by using the keyboard shortcut corresponding to the heading level (1 through 6).
+You can set the heading level in a single step by using the *Ctrl-Alt-<number>* keyboard shortcut corresponding to the heading level (1 through 6).
 Use *Ctrl-Alt-0* (zero) to reset a title to a paragraph. *Alt-Right* and *Alt-Left* increase and decrease the heading level.

 To create a new heading, start a paragraph with a series of hashes (``#``) followed by a space.
-The number of hashes indicates the heading level.
+The number of hashes determines the heading level.
 You can also convert an existing paragraph to a heading by inserting hashes and a space at the front of the paragraph.
 Try creating a new level-3 heading below.

 Note that struct:ed will enforce a consistent document structure by automatically fixing heading levels.
-For example, if you try to insert a level-6 heading below a level-2 heading, it will be changed to a level-3 heading.
+For example, if you try to insert a level-6 heading below a level-2 heading, it will automatically be changed to a level-3 heading.

-The other structural element is the **transition**, which divides the section.
+The other structural element is the **transition** which divides the section.
 Enter four consecutive hyphens (``----``) at the start of a paragraph to insert a transition.
 Why don't you add a transition below?